new-Rodin/Martian-Core-Analysis/README.md

 ### Module 7: Regression Model for Core Radius Prediction
 - **How to Run**:
     1. Ensure `LSL_models` is in the current directory.
-    2. Run the provided code.
+    2. Run the provided code on VS Code.
     3. The results will be stored in `.csv` files.

 ---